Exhibitors

 King Arthur Flour must be used in the recipe.

-This year’s recipe for Adult Entries is Blueberry Muffins (recipe link below)
+This year’s recipe for Adult Entries is Chocolate Zucchini Cake (recipe link below)

 Class 1: Adult Category (ages 18 and over as of Thursday Fair check-in day)